manjumallya/expressServer/README.md

 # expressServer
 To make get/post api calls

-#steps to setupand run the server
+#steps to setup and run the server

 npm install

 node index.js